Open Actively Recruiting

 • Leukopenia (with a white blood cell count < 3,000/µL) or thrombocytopenia (with a platelet count < 70,000/µL).

-• Participants should be EBV, CMV and BK PCR negative at time of HPSC infusion.
-If participants have had a history of + EBV/CMV/BK PCR, it should be resolved by 3 months.
-Participants will be rescreened at 3 months.
-If they remain seropositive, they will be excluded from the study.
+• EBV, CMV and BK PCR negative at time of HPSC infusion is preferred, but if they have had a history of + CMV/BK PCR, it should be resolved by 3 months.

 • Active bacterial, fungal, mycobacterial, or viral infection (including active hepatitis B and/or C).